-Ger For further information, see "An overview of Transact-SQL support" on page 384 of the book ASA SQL User's Guide.
+For further information, see "An overview of Transact-SQL support" [ASA SQL User's Guide, page 440].

 Making changes permanent

 The COMMIT statement makes all changes permanent.

 You should use the COMMIT statement after groups of statements that make sense together.
 For example, if you want to transfer money from one customer's account to another, you should add money to one customer's account, then delete it from the other's, and then commit, since in this case it does not make sense to leave your database with less or more money than it started with.